algobulls/algobulls_help_site/docs/member/Settings/general-settings.md

 * Notification service through SMS and Email
 * Web Socket Service API for connecting with brokers

+To learn more, visit the [Developer Options](../../developers.md) Help page.

 ![Profile](imgs/general-settings-6.png)

 [Email us](mailto:support@algobulls.com) to know more!